 Once the Situationism-informed text was juxtaposed with the illustration, its potency was magnified when it appeared, either in stark monochrome or vibrant colourways, on the racks of 430 King’s Road, and then the chests of band members and original punks.

 “He is decidedly unimpressed with modern cultural movements like punk and doesn’t really see the significance,” says Gozzano, who is responsible for French’s archive.
 “His work has been far more influential than people realise.
 The breadth is astonishing.”

 Limited edition prints from French’s archive are available here.

-* I was initially alerted to French being the source of the illustration by Simon Easton, aka the clothing dealer PunkPistol.
-Subsequently I learned that he had obtained the information from Ted Polhemus, but failed to inform me if the fact.
-I have no wish to be seen to be associated with Easton or his activities and feel it important that Polhemus – as a serious academic and author -should be given the credit where it is due.
+* At the time of writing this post I was alerted to French being the source of the illustration by Simon Easton, aka the clothing dealer PunkPistol.
+Subsequently I learned that Easton had obtained the information from Ted Polhemus, but failed to inform me of that fact.
+I have no wish to be seen to be associated with Easton or his activities – search his name for the reasons why.
+Conversely it is important that Polhemus – as a serious academic and author – should be given the due credit.

 Thanks to Dominik for the link to The Colt Album.